Val Emmich

 Val Matthew Emmich (/ˈɛmɪk/ EM-ik; born 1979) is an American writer, singer-songwriter, and actor.
-He is the author of three novels including New York Times best-selling book in the young adult fiction category Dear Evan Hansen: The Novel and the adult novel The Reminders.
+He is the author of three novels including The New York Times best-selling book in the young adult fiction category Dear Evan Hansen: The Novel and the adult novel The Reminders.
 He has had acting roles on HBO's Vinyl, NBC's 30 Rock, Showtime's The Big C, and ABC's Ugly Betty.
 As a singer-songwriter, he has released over a dozen albums over a twenty-five year career.

 Early life

 Emmich was born in Manalapan, New Jersey.
 He is of Italian, Russian, and German ancestry.
 He attended Manalapan High School where he played soccer.
 At age 15, he was diagnosed with Lyme disease and had to give up all strenuous activities.
 During this time, he learned to play the guitar and began to write songs.
 In 2001, Emmich and fellow musician Andy Gesner founded Artist Amplification, a program to help independent musicians and bands gain exposure to fans and the music industry.